NakedFerret/NakedFerret.github.io/_posts/2014-03-07-bug-progress-day1.md

 video.currentTime = Math.min(5, video.duration / 10);
 {% endhighlight %}

 Next, a canvas is created.
-The scale is determined by finding the smallest ratio between the desired thumbnail size and the vide size.
+The scale is determined by finding the smallest ratio between the desired thumbnail size and the video size.

 {% highlight javascript %}
 var scale = Math.min(thumbWidth / videoWidth, thumbHeight / videoHeight);